Vue

 Custom integration

-Instead of using vike-vue, you can implement your own Vue integration, for full control over the integration of Vue and Vue libraries.
+Instead of using vike-vue, you can implement your own Vue integration for full control over Vue as well as Vue libraries.

-👉 That said, a custom integration can make sense in following scenarios:
+👉 A custom integration can make sense in following scenarios:

 - You are building an app with a simple architecture.

-https://vike.devhas a simple architecture and uses a custom integration.You can read the source code of
+https://vike.devhas a simple architecture — it uses a custom integration.You can read the source code of

-vike-vue(it's small!) and check whether you'll need most of the code or not — if you do then it most likely makes sense to usevike-vue.- You have already tried
+vike-vue— it's small! — and check whether you need most of the code.
+If you do then it probably makes sense to usevike-vue.- You are using

-You can use vike.dev/new/core to scaffold a Vike app showcasing a manual Vlue integration.
+You can use vike.dev/new/core to scaffold a Vike app that uses a manual Vue integration.

 Official examples: